 Julie has been playing flute since she was ten years old, and has been off and running ever since.
 She added piccolo in college, and has had extensive experience playing with high school and college symphonic bands, and in the late '80s and early '90s with the Danbury Community Orchestra.
 She also plays saxophone and occasionally bodhran and recently began lessons on the fiddle.
 She is a founding member of Wry Bred.

 Among Julie's other bands are The Reel Thing, a western Connecticut-based group specializing in contra dances, authentic 18th-century colonial dances and concerts, traditional dance workshops for children and adults, and family or community barn dances, and the folk trio Chicks 'n Sync.

 Additionally, Julie has been a guest artist at contra dances with Jane Rothfield and her band Jane's Gang, and with Donna Hébert and her band Groovemama.
-Julie also is a soloist and evening music leader at the First Congregational Church of Bethel.
 She recently retired as the concert band director at Immaculate High School in Danbury, CT.